Rudder 8.0 release notes

 These two representations are equivalent, and you will be able to switch between both of them to edit the same technique.

 The YAML format also becomes the internal storage format for techniques (used in the configuration git and archives).
-This format is stable, so techniques can be shared between Rudder servers having different versions.
+This format is stable, so techniques can be shared between Rudder servers having higher than 8.0 versions, even if different.

 The new format comes with a matching CLI called